JackieDev/hyperion-hotel/README.md

 }
 ```

-POST /special-deal-booking / specialId (supply booking details in the body)
+POST /special-deal-booking/specialId (supply booking details in the body)
 ```
 {
     "roomId":"411",